boccos/Tic-Tac-Toe/README.md

 https://boccos.github.io/Tic-Tac-Toe/

-If github pages doesn't work, try downloading the file and run locally.
+If the link doesn't work, try downloading the file and run locally.